WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 • Boil the stored pasteurized milk before consumption (especially for children and aged people).

-• Consume the milk within the specified ‘use by period’.
+• Consume the milk within the specified ‘use by date’.

 Note: If you are allergic to dairy products, consult your doctor before consuming milk.

-Does the process of pasteurization reduce the nutrient value of raw milk?
+Does pasteurization reduce the nutrient value of milk?

-Researches indicate that pasteurized milk retains most of the nutritional benefits of raw milk and most importantly pasteurized milk is safe for human consumption and has a better storage life.
+Researches indicate that pasteurized milk retains most of the nutritional benefits of raw milk.
+Most importantly pasteurized milk is safe for human consumption and has a better storage life.

-However, raw milk contains a miniscule amount of Vitamin C and this can be lost during pasteurization.
+However, raw milk contains a minuscule amount of Vitamin C that can be lost during pasteurization.

 The slight difference in color between raw milk and pasteurized milk is not due to pasteurization.
 Milk is normally homogenized before pasteurization, and it is the homogenization that makes the milk a bit whiter compared to raw milk.

 What is organic milk?
-Is it necessary to pasteurize organic milk?
+Is it necessary to pasteurize it?

-Organic milk is produced by feeding the dairy animal with organic food and also the dairy animal is not given harmonic injections for increasing its milk-producing capacity.
+Organic milk is produced by feeding the dairy animal with organic food and also the dairy animal is not given harmonic injections to increase its milk-producing capacity.

-Raw organic milk is not safe for human consumption, since it can contain harmful bacteria.
+Raw organic milk is unsafe for human consumption since it can contain harmful bacteria.
 Hence, it is essential to pasteurize organic milk before human consumption

 Is milk an ideal food?